(See Marvel NOW! section for retold origin)

 Starlord is also equipped with advanced, voice activated weaponry, including his signature "Element Guns", and is an excellent marksman.

-Peter is played by Steve Downes a voice actor/DJ made famous for play as Master Chief the protagonist of the Halo series.
-Interestingly besides being played by the same voice actor they, Master Chief and Star Lord, are both cyborgs, they both fight for justice and the both have advanced suit that allow them to preform amazing feats.
+Star-Lord is played by Steve Downes a voice actor/DJ made famous for play as Master Chief the protagonist of the Halo series.